cloudmesh-community/case/README.md

-We present here our current solution for such a case and also give opportunities for further improvements to this effort which can be conducted as part of educational activities including highschool, undergraduate, and graduate students that are interested in such activities.
-Alternatives such as virtualizing a cluster entirely in a cloud or on a users local computer are discussed in [@las-cloud-eng] and [@las-cloud-clusters-pi].
+We present here our current solution for such a case and also give opportunities for further improvements to this effort which can be conducted as part of educational activities including high school, undergraduate, and graduate students that are interested in such activities.
+Alternatives such as virtualizing a cluster entirely in a cloud or on a user's local computer are discussed in [@las-cloud-eng] and [@las-cloud-clusters-pi].

 ## Requirements